Abtin0/telegram-yt-downloader-bot/README.md

 1. Create a Telegram bot using the BotFather and obtain the bot token.

-2. Replace "TELEGRAM_BOT_TOKEN" with your bot's token
+2. Replace 'TELEGRAM_BOT_TOKEN' with your bot's token

 3. Run the bot: